Ansel Elgort Makes Love To Girlfriend In Naked Sexy Bathtub Music Video

 — Ansel Elgort (@AnselElgort) January 31, 2017

 The song itself seems to lean toward the slow and sensual side of things and is by no means a club thumper.
-The video is roughly 3 minutes long and features a topless Elgort bobbing his head to his own music, while he sensualizes with his sexy lyrics.
+The video is roughly three minutes long and features a topless Elgort bobbing his head to his own music, while he sensualizes with his sexy lyrics.

 “Skin on my skin, what a wonderful sin.
 Take your breath but you’re asking for more.
 The tip of my finger is tracing your figure.
 I say goodnight and walk out the door.”